 - Avoid hair products that contain harsh chemicals.

-- And in the meantime, enjoy life and don’t worry too much whether your hair is gray or not.
+- And in the meantime, enjoy life and don’t worry too much about whether your hair is gray or not.

 So what do you think about these amazing home remedies for gray hair?
 Have you ever tried them?
 Tell us how you deal with your gray strands in the comments and don’t keep these home remedies for yourself.
 Share them with all your friends and family.